elomarns/auto-encoding-for-ruby/README.markdown

 ## Installation

-You have 2 options for installing Auto Encoding for Ruby: with or without Git.
+You have 3 options for installing Auto Encoding for Ruby: using Package Control, using Git, or just downloading it.

+### Package Control

+Inside Sublime Text 2, open your command pallete (⌘ + ⇧ + P on OS X), and select "Package Control: Install Package".
+After this, search for "Auto Encoding for Ruby" and install it!

-### With Git
+### Git

 Open your terminal application and go to your Packages directory, whose location depends on your operating system: